XDZhelheim/cs302-process-memory-tracker/FinalReport.md

 #### Conclusion

-Task 2 and task 3 contains much more lines of code, thus, we only contains implementation of some functions and prototypes of other simple functions to explain, the prototypes are in `inc` folder, the implementations are in `src` folder.
+Task 2 and task 3 contains much more lines of code, thus, we only prototypes of functions to explain for they contains a large number of code to implement, the prototypes mentioned are in `inc` folder, the implementations of prototypes are in `src` folder.
 In implementation, `redirection` is the core part of the program which gives information from the running program and `logging` shows information in a beautiful CLI way.

 ## Future Direction